 One way to live our mission is to respond to requests for feedback on proposals that are integral to being able to have a sustainable future.
 Another is to give our students a voice in the policies that will affect them.

-Our students, staff and parent community have taken part in the consultation for Australia’s Strategy for Nature (Draft) 2018 – 2030, Commonwealth of Australia 2017.
-They offered responses to key questions about natural sustainability and a critique of the Strategy to feed into the consultation process.
+Our students, staff and parent community took part in the consultation for Australia’s Strategy for Nature (Draft) 2018 – 2030, Commonwealth of Australia 2017.
+They offered responses to key questions about natural sustainability and a critique of the strategy to feed into the consultation process.

 Learn more in our submission about how Cornish College provides an important case study for others to learn how to authentically embed sustainability into all aspects of education.

 We received a range of multimedia responses from our students as part of developing this submission that demonstrate what biodiversity means to them, why nature is important and what we are doing at Cornish College.

-VCE Environmental Science Students explain Biodiversity and why it is important:
+Two of our VCE Environmental Science students explain biodiversity and why it is important below.